dwc/wordpress-plugin-http-authentication/readme.txt

 * Add option to support additional $_SERVER variables in authentication (#1477)
 * Remove use of call-time pass by reference to avoid warnings on PHP 5.3 and newer
 * Fix deprecation notice in WordPress 3.3 on `get_userdatabylogin` (#1513)
+* Fix deprecation notice in WordPress 3.1 and later for including wp-includes/registration.php
 * Associate options page label tags with their input fields (#1514)

 = 4.4 =